Limassol Marina: Company Taxation in Cyprus

 • trading income from the sale of qualifying IP (note that capital gains on IP are excluded; as such, capital gains are not subject to taxation in Cyprus), and

-In calculating the amount of the qualifying IP profits entitled to the 80% deduction, a fraction applies to the above IP profits based on R&D activity of the taxpayer; the higher the amount of R&D undertaken by the taxpayer itself (or via a taxable foreign PE or via unrelated third party outsourcing), the higher the amount of R&D fraction (modified nexus fraction).
+In calculating the amount of the qualifying IP profits entitled to the 80% deduction, a fraction applies to the above IP profits based on the R&D activity of the taxpayer; the higher the amount of R&D undertaken by the taxpayer itself (or via a taxable foreign PE or unrelated third party outsourcing), the higher the amount of R&D fraction (modified nexus fraction).

-1.3.4 Charitable contributions
+Charitable contributions

-Charitable donations or contributions made for educational, cultural, or other charitable purposes to the Republic of Cyprus (including local authorities), or approved philanthropic institutions, are 100% deductible.
+Charitable donations or contributions made for educational, cultural, or other charitable purposes to the Republic of Cyprus (including local authorities) or approved philanthropic institutions are 100% deductible.
 This deduction holds as long as you provide relevant vouchers for these expenses.

-1.3.5 Employer’s contributions
+Employer's contributions

-Social insurance contributions currently account for 21.3 percent of income.
-Employers pay 12.5 % and your employees (if any) pay 8.8 % of the gross salary.
+In 2024, social insurance contributions account for 21.3 percent of income.
+Employers pay 12.5 %, and your employees (if any) pay 8.8 % of the gross salary.
 As a self-employed entrepreneur, you pay contributions totaling 16.6 % of your income.
+The maximum amount of insurable earnings is 62.868 € per annum.

-1.3.6 Losses carried forward
+Losses carried forward

 Your tax loss incurred during a tax year is carried forward and is set off against the five-year profits, while your current year's loss can still be set off against the profit of another company, subject to conditions.
 These conditions include that the companies are Cyprus tax resident companies of a group.